the BEST tools TO HELP YOU MANAGE AND REDEEM YOUR MILES AND POINTS

 Staywithpoints: This hotel award search tool allows free searches with up to one alert.
 Subscriptions begin at just $4.99/month.

 PointsYeah: This is a flight and hotel award search program.
 I actually think this is a good search tool for beginners.
+I like using the “Daydream Explorer” tab.
 Try the free version before you choose to subscribe.

 maxmypoint: This hotel award search saves me hours searching for open award dates.
 It currently shows award availability for Hyatt, Hilton, Marriott and IHG properties.
 I love that I can set alerts to be notified when a room opens up.
 Give it a try!